History of the Pacific Islands: Other islands

-European discovery in the History of the Galapagos Islands occurred when Dominican Fray Tomás de Berlanga, the fourth Bishop of Panama, sailed to Peru to settle a dispute between Francisco Pizarro and his lieutenants.
-De Berlanga's vessel drifted off course when the winds diminished, and his party reached the islands on 10 March 1535.
-According to a 1956 study by Thor Heyerdahl and Arne Skjølsvold, remains of potsherds and other artifacts from several sites on the islands suggest visitation by South American peoples prior to the arrival of the Spanish.
-These claims are considered dubious by most academics.

-Historical evidence suggests that Howland Island was the site of prehistoric settlement, which may have extended down to Rawaki, Canton, Manra and Orona of the Phoenix Islands 500 to 700 km southeast.
+Historical evidence suggests that Howland Island was the site of prehistoric settlement, which may have extended down to Rawaki, Canton, Manra, and Orona of the Phoenix Islands 500 to 700 km southeast.
 This settlement might have taken the form of a single community utilising several adjacent islands, but the hard life on these isolated islands, together with the uncertainty of fresh water supplies, led to an extinction of or dereliction by the settled peoples, in such a way that other islands in the area (such as Kiritimati and Pitcairn) were abandoned.
-Such settlements probably began around 1000 BC, when eastern Melanesians travelled north.
+Such settlements probably began around 1000 BC, when eastern Melanesians traveled north.

-The history of Jarvis Island begins with the island's first known sighting by Europeans was on 21 August 1821 by the British ship Eliza Francis (or Eliza Frances) owned by Edward, Thomas and William Jarvis and commanded by Captain Brown.
+The history of Jarvis Island begins with the island's first known sighting by Europeans was on 21 August 1821 by the British ship Eliza Francis (or Eliza Frances) owned by Edward, Thomas, and William Jarvis and commanded by Captain Brown.
 In March 1857 the uninhabited island was claimed for the United States under the Guano Islands Act and formally annexed on 27 February 1858.

 In the history of Marquesas Islands, the first recorded settlers of the Marquesas were Polynesians, who, from archеological evidence, are believed to have arrived before 100 AD.
 Ethnological and linguistic evidence suggests that they likely arrived from the region of Tonga and Samoa.
 The islands were given their name by the Spanish explorer Álvaro de Mendaña de Neira who reached them on 21 July 1595.
 He named them after his patron, García Hurtado de Mendoza, 5th Marquis of Cañete, who was Viceroy of Peru at the time.
 Mendaña visited first Fatu Hiva and then Tahuata before continuing on to the Solomon Islands.